king-numsgil/project-callisto/README.md

-# umbriel-game
+# Project Callisto
-Top-down Space-sim in C++ using Magnum!
+Top-down colony management game inspired by Rimworld in C++ using Magnum!